expressjs/expressjs.com/4x/en/api/router-use.md

 });
 ```

-Another concrete example would be serving files from multiple directories, giving precedence to "./public" over the others:
+Another concrete example is serving files from multiple directories,
+giving precedence to "./public" over the others:

 ```js
 app.use(express.static(__dirname + '/public'));